dotnet/csharplang/proposals/extensions.md

 ## Implementation details

-Extensions are implemented as ref structs.
+Extensions are implemented as ref structs with an extension marker method.
+The type is marked with Obsolete and CompilerFeatureRequired attributes.
+The extension marker method encodes the underlying type and base extensions as parameters in that order.
+The marker method is called `<ImplicitExtension>$` for implicit extensions and `<ExplicitExtension>$` for explicit extensions.
+For example: `implicit extension R for UnderlyingType : BaseExtension1, BaseExtension2` yields `private static void <ImplicitExtension>$(UnderlyingType, BaseExtension1, BaseExtension2)`.

-If the extension any instance member, then we emit a ref field (of underlying type) into the ref struct and a constructor.
+If the extension has any instance member, then we emit a ref field (of underlying type) into the ref struct and a constructor.
+TODO2 The wrapping can be done with a static unspeakable factory method

 Values of extension types are left as values of the underlying value type, until an extension member is accessed.
 When an extension member is accessed, an extension instance is created with a reference to the underlying value and the member is accessed on that instance.